hapticPaper/charlie-technicals/.charlie/playbooks/daily-market-report.md

 To keep UI components simple, prefer putting version normalization/upconversion into a small helper that the renderer calls (instead of scattering version checks through the view code).

 Suggested pattern: implement a helper like `normalizeMarketReportSummaryWidgets(payload)` and keep all `payload.version` branching inside that helper.

+Renderer behavior for unknown versions:

+- If `payload.version` is missing or unrecognized, treat the embedded payload as incompatible.
+Prefer a deterministic fallback (e.g., rebuild from `MarketReport` when available) over guessing/silent coercion.

 All invariants in this section apply to `version = "v1-summary-widgets"`.
 Future versions may refine these rules but must maintain compatibility for historical reports.